-EXT REM IN Jacks 20
+REM IN Jacks 21

-One 3.5 mm mini-jack (labeled EXT REM IN) receives command codes from an industrystandard infrared receivers (Xantech, etc.), used when the IR signals from a hand held remote control cannot reach the front panel IR sensor.
+Two 3.5 mm mini-jacks (labeled ZONE and EXT) receive command codes from an industry-standard infrared receivers (Xantech, etc.), used when the IR signals from a hand held remote control cannot reach the front panel IR sensor.

-The EXT REM IN jack is used with an outboard IR receiver to duplicate the front panel IR sensor.
-This feature is useful when the unit is installed in a cabinet and the front panel sensor is blocked.
+EXT: The EXT jack is used with an outboard IR receiver to duplicate the front panel IR sensor.
+This feature is useful when the unit is installed in a cabinet and the front panel sensor is blocked or when IR signals need to be relayed to other components.